Cheese Manakeesh

 • Instant yeast: With instant yeast, you can combine the dough ingredients at the same time without waiting for it to be activated.

-• Oil: Use a neutral oil like olive or avocado.
+• Oil: Use a neutral oil avocado oil or you can also use olive oil.

-• Cheese: This recipe uses a 2 to 1 blend of akkawi and mozzarella cheese.
+• Cheese: I use a 2:1 blend of akkawi and mozzarella cheese.
 You can find akkawi cheese in most Middle Eastern stores and online, but if you want to try this recipe and can’t find it, you could also use halloumi or more common mild white cheese such as ricotta.

 • Salt: The salt is to flavor the dough.